About the book

 About five months after the October 2010 release of the first edition of this book came another tome that perfectly illustrated why college football is stuck with the Bowl Championship Series.
 A retired Arizona Supreme Court Justice, two former FBI agents, and a host of others put together the “Final Report” of the Fiesta Bowl’s internal investigation into its corrupt spending habits.
 Despite dealing with just a single bowl game, it ran nearly 100 pages longer than Death to the BCS.

 Nothing validated our book so much as that report, which pulled the veil off Fiesta Bowl CEO John Junker’s payola scheme that lavished his cronies with cash and graft and golf.
 After reading the report and stumbling upon revelation after revelation, each more stunning than the previous, it became obvious to us: We needed to rewrite this book.
+This newer version of the book can be purchased via the bitcoin gemini platform, which allows customers to pay in bitcoins.
+Check out the bitcoin gemini vergleich test reviews to know more information.

 So two extra chapters and 15,000 new words later, here is Death to the BCS: Totally Revised and Updated, which not only gives a blow-by-blow inside the Fiesta Bowl scandal but chronicles the 2010 season, offers what-should-have-been playoff brackets for the last five years, and tries to answer so many of the questions we received from around the country.